radareorg/blog/content/posts/radare-0-10-0.md

 And since we have at least one Windows user, we also added support for Windows minidump format, aka `mdmp`, and windows-on-raspberry2-fileformat-it’s-almost-a-PE because apparently, it’s a real thing.

+# Game Consoles
+We have been also working in adding support for more game console ROMs:

+* NES (nintendo-entertainment-system)
+* SMD (sega megadrive)
+* SMS (mastersystem/gamegear)
+* DOL (wii/gamecube)
+* GB  (initial support for assembling instructions)

+Other new binary formats are now supported too:

+* CGC executables
+* MBN/SBL Android trustboot images
+* Support for RPI2 PE Windows executables
+* Windows Minidump (mdmp) files

 # Bindings
 Remember the bindings, and how much languages we supported?
 Remember when you had to read radare2’s source code to write a simple one-liner, and ended parsing a call to `system` with radare2, pipe, sed, pipe, tr, pipe, awk, pipe, sed ?
 Yeah, us too.
 This is why we ditched (don’t worry, they are still there, but deprecated) the bindings, and created `r2pipe`.
 Since you like so much calling radare2 in `system`, this is exactly what is does: popping radare2, and piping commands to it.